 Beyer-Garratts were used in Spain from the 1930s on both passenger and freight services.
-This is a detailed model of the last freight engine ordered, 282F-0421 of 1961, which survives in preservation, still in working order.
+This is a detailed model of the last freight engine ordered, 282F-0421 of 1961 which survives in preservation, still in working order.

-Steve and I took this one to the club last week (well we had to - when would we next get a chance to drive a Garratt?).
-At the risk of stating the obvious, it is a very big engine.
-Seriously big it went to the club track as not only did we not have enough rollers to run it on in the workshop, we didnt even have a bench long enough to stand it on.
-Its that big.
+Steve and I took this one to the club on a very cold day last week (well we had to - when would we next get a chance to drive a Garratt?).
+At the risk of stating the obvious, it is a big engine - not only did we not have enough rollers to run it in the workshop, we didn't even have a bench long enough to stand it on.
+It's that big.

-Loading and unloading is fine provided its always on a piece of track once off the track, manoeuvring the three articulating sections is a bit like wrestling an anaconda.
+Loading and unloading is fine provided it's always on a piece of track - once off the track, manoeuvring the three articulating sections is a bit like wrestling an anaconda.
 Heavy, irritable and with a mind of its own.

-Axle pump bypass is mounted on the side of the tank, starting the steam pump on the move is something only to be attempted if you're in regular employment with Cirque du Soleil, for all others starting it at the station to run at a gentle tickover throughout the next lap is the preferred option.
+Axle pump bypass is mounted on the side of the tank.
+Starting the steam pump on the move is something only to be attempted if you're in regular employment with Cirque du Soleil - for all others starting it at the station to run at a gentle tickover throughout the next lap is the preferred option.

-The engine is in running order, but its fair to say itâ€™s done a lot of work and needs an overhaul.
-The steam pump leaks, drain cocks are erratic in operation with two so-so, one leaking moderately and another profusely, glands need repacking, valvegear needs some rebushing.
+The engine runs, but itâ€™s fair to say itâ€™s done a lot of work and needs an overhaul.
+The steam pump leaks, drain cocks are erratic in operation with two so-so, one leaking moderately and another profusely; glands need repacking; valvegear needs some rebushing.

 All that said, a remarkable model of an interesting prototype; complete with a large carrying/storage frame on wheels.

 |wheel material||cast iron|

 |lubricator type||2 x mechanical|

 |safety valve type||spring|